andresebr/kumodd/README.md

 proven unreliable.
 Certain more recent Unix file systems have a created time stamp, including Ext4, UFS2, Hammer, LFS, and ZFS (*see* [Wikipedia Comparison of File Systems](https://en.wikipedia.org/wiki/Comparison_of_file_systems)).
-However, the Linux kernel provides no method (i.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.  markedViewedByMeDate is not always available in Google Drive.
+However, the Linux kernel provides no method (e.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.  markedViewedByMeDate is not always available in Google Drive.
 The Last Accessed time stamps may be overwritten by subsequent reading of exported files.